 Pupils at More House are able to make use of the electronic music equipment, Mac Suite, and music software available in the school.
-The department recently purchased a set of laptops and recording equipment for use in lessons.
-Furthermore, the central location of the school in London allows pupils to make use of all the resources this cultural capital has to offer.
+Our central location in London allows pupils to make use of all the resources this cultural capital has to offer both from our City Curriculum Days, Be More Trips, and trips organised by the Music Department.